gclayburg/buildfarm/DockerImages.md

 I haven't mentioned the `jenkinsnginx` image yet.
 This is simply an nginx container configured as a reverse proxy for `jenkinsmaster`.  `jenkinsnginx` listens on port 80 and forwards everything to our jenkinsmaster, which listens on port 8080.
 You can also see in the port mapping section above that port 8080 exposed on jenkinsmaster is not mapped to a local port, so our browser can only access Jenkins on port 80.

 ### Jenkins build job configuration
-Out of the box, BuildFarm will configure Jenkins for you for your first build job using the git repository running on `sshcoderepo`.
+Out of the box, BuildFarm will configure Jenkins for you with a build job using the git repository running on `sshcoderepo`.
 The rest of this section goes into how you would configure this manually if you needed to.

 Open a browser to port 80 on the host where buildfarm is running.
 You should see this:
 ![new jobs](/screenshots/create-new-jobs.png)